 And this can take many forms; not only writing down keywords with pen and paper.
 Although this is a good start if you have never tried anything like this in church.
 The act of writing something down helps to reinforce a concept, making it stick better in the mind.
 Such notes can also serve as questions for deeper study later in your private study time.
 It can be a quote that you liked (why did you like it?), a memorable illustration (why did it resonate?), or just a verse reference (what is the context in the Bible?).

-Perhaps the pastor said something you didn't understand or agree with, write it down!
+The pastor said something you didn't understand or agree with, write it down!

 Ask your questions

 Hopefully, your pastor has an open-door policy for questions and comments that come up through his sermon.
 If there is something in the message you are unsure of or have questions about, simply listening over these, never to be answered or addressed, would discourage any attentive listening.
-However, knowing that you are able to find answers to questions that come up, especially through open communication directly with the speaker, will subconsciously encourage you to pay attention during sermons.
+However, knowing that you can find answers to questions that come up, especially through open communication directly with the speaker, will subconsciously encourage you to pay attention during sermons.

 Start a Discussion

-why listen at all?
+Why listen at all?

 What did God want to teach you or remind you of, with this sermon?
 You won't be able to answer if you are not paying attention.

-These suggestions are meant to train your attention span - and eventually your general attitude toward hearing any sermon.
+These suggestions are meant to train your attention span - and eventually your general attitude toward hearing any church sermons.
 Yes, it is something we can learn to do better.
 Do you realise God is using the shepherd behind that pulpit to feed the flock?
 This is part of why God made the church, for His Word to be preached and heard and processed by the sheep.
 Are you doing all that you can to eat?
-It starts by actually listening.
+It starts by listening.